Koko, Delta State: History

-The town of Koko has is inhabited by the Itsekeris, one of the major ethnic groups in Delta State.
+The town of Koko is home to the Itsekiris, one of the major ethnic groups in Delta State.
 The town was a major trading hub for goods such as palm oil, rubber and timber.

 Koko is home to Nana Olomu, the merchant Prince of the Niger Delta.
 He is a very prominent Itsekiri personality and traded with the British as the Governor of the Benin River before they turned on him to fight the Ebrohimi expedition against him.
 On his return from exile, he settled with his family at Koko, his farming settlement wherein he engaged over 500 of his servants for cultivation purposes prior to his appointment as Governor of Benin River.
 On his return from exile, he constructed an edifice known then as Nanna Palace.
 This palace is now known as the Nanna Living History Museum, Koko.
 As a result of this, the town is a major tourist destination with a lot of tourists visiting the Nanna Living History Museum including Ogiame Atuwatse III, who visited the museum year 2023.

 Koko is home to one of the four ports in Delta State.
 It was a previously very busy port before the neglect of the Delta ports by the Federal Government.
 In recent times, the Federal Government of Nigeria has promised to revive the ports and awarded contracts but these have not been reflected in economic activities in these ports.

 In 1988, the town drew international attention after it was discovered that it was one of several West African ports being used by waste brokers to dump toxic waste.
 To date, the Koko community have not recovered from the incident of the toxic waste dump.

 Tourism

+Festivals

+Koko town is home to a lot of festivals, especially towards the end of each year.

+Neville's Day

 One of the most popular festivals in Koko is Neville's Day celebrated by the Nanna family of Koko to mark the return of Nanna from exile.
-This event was Nanna's idea which has been maintained by his descendants for the last 100 years.
+This event was Nanna's idea, which his descendants have maintained for the last 100 years.
+This event holds every 8th ofm August yearly with slight variations depending on family needs and decisions.